yukonblue/chewbaaka/README.md

 Currently, there are only two major branches - **master** and **release**.

 The **master** branch is served to hold the most active development work.
-TOT of this branch should hold the latest merged work from feature branches.
+TOT of this branch should hold the latest work merged from feature branch approved Pull Requests.

-All work need to be done on a feature branch branched off the **master** branch, and have a Pull Request open once ready to be reviewed and have CI jobs kick in.
+All work need to be done on a feature branch branched off from the **master** branch, and have a Pull Request open once ready to be reviewed and have CI jobs kick in.
 All feature branches will merge back to the **master** branch once approved and have green status across all required CI jobs.